Sanders Commings: Professional career

-Commings was drafted by the Kansas City Chiefs in the fifth round, 134th overall pick, of the 2013 NFL Draft.
+Commings was selected by the Kansas City Chiefs in the fifth round, 134th overall pick, of the 2013 NFL draft.

 On July 23, 2013, Commings fractured his left collarbone during training camp practice and was expected to be sidelined anywhere from two to six weeks.
 On July 30, 2014, he broke his ankle during training camp, which required surgery.
 On September 5, 2015, Commings was waived by the Chiefs with an injury settlement.

 Baseball career

 In 2017, Commings trained with Jerry Hairston Jr., in an attempt to return to baseball, a sport Commings had not played since high school.

 In February, Commings signed a minor league deal with the Atlanta Braves.
 The deal came with a $100,000 signing bonus.
 After a brief stint with the Danville Braves of the Appalachian League, Commings was released on July 3.